Guyazulay2/Ansible/README.md

 # Step 1
     Installing Ansible,
-    go to my repository and pull the "install.sh" script.
+    go to my repository and pull the "install_ansible.sh" script.

 # Step 2